Portrait of Lieutenant Clifford William King Sadlier

 Lieutenant Clifford William King Sadlier VC (1892-1964, 71yo)

-Clifford Sadlier was born on 11 June 1892 in Camberwell, Victoria.
-At the completion of his schooling he moved to Perth where he was employed as commercial traveller.
-He enlisted into the Australian Imperial Force in May 1915 where he was posted to the 1st Australian General Hospital.
+Clifford Sadlier was born in Camberwell, Victoria on 11 June 1892.
+After completing his schooling, he relocated to Perth and found work as a commercial traveller.
+In May 1915, he joined the Australian Imperial Force and was assigned to medical duties with the 1st Australian General Hospital.

 Portrait of Ordinary Seaman Edward Sheean